 Why is West Virginia a Safe Republican state?

-West Virginia is the most Republican-leaning state in the country by presidential vote margin.
-Donald Trump won West Virginia by approximately 39 points in 2024.
+West Virginia is one of the most Republican-leaning states in the country.
+Donald Trump won West Virginia by 41.9 points in 2024 (70.0%–28.1%).
 The state's transformation from a unionized Democratic stronghold into a deep-red Republican state over the past two decades represents one of the most dramatic partisan realignments in American political history.

 What happened to Joe Manchin's Senate seat?

-Joe Manchin, a Democrat, held West Virginia's other Senate seat (Class 2) until January 2025, when Republican Jim Justice won it by 37 points.
+Joe Manchin, a Democrat, held West Virginia's other Senate seat (Class 1) until January 2025, when Republican Jim Justice won it by 37 points.
 Manchin declined to seek re-election in 2024, acknowledging that the Democratic brand had become unviable in West Virginia.
-The Capito seat up in 2026 is the Class 3 seat, which has been Republican since Capito won it in 2014.
+The Capito seat up in 2026 is the Class 2 seat — Capito won it in 2014 and re-elected in 2020.
+Jim Justice’s seat (Class 1) is not up until 2030.